Chiridotidae: Connective Tissues

 Sea cucumbers have a number of connective tissues that suspend their organs.
 Cells that contain the amino acid peptide, Stichopin, have been found within the connective tissues of the Chiridotidae.
 These tissues perform in catch and autonomy manifestations.
 The muscles that undergo catch manifestations exhibit reversible stiffening and softening properties.
 The muscles that undergo autonomy manifestations exhibit irreversible softening allowing for the loss of body parts.

 The digestive system is anchored to the body wall by mediodorsal mesentery muscles.
-When sea cucumbers go though an autonomic loss of an organ, it regrows from the muscles that anchor them to the body wall.
+When sea cucumbers go through an autonomic loss of an organ, it regrows from the muscles that anchor them to the body wall.
 This process starts with the thickening of the muscle along the mesentery edge.
 Then the new organ arises from these thick places along the muscle.

 Mesenteries are made up of a coelomic epithelium layer that lies over a layer of muscles, this is known as the mesothelium.
 The mesothelium is separated from the inner connective tissue layer by the basal lamina.